Environment variables overview

 - One environment variable can be used across many different solution components - whether they're the same type of component or different.
 For example, a canvas app and a flow can use the same environment variable.
 When the value of the environment variable needs to change, you only need to change one value.

-- Additionally, if you need to retire a data source in production environments, you can simply update the environment variable values with information for the new data source.
+- Additionally, if you need to retire a data source in production environments, you can update the environment variable values with information for the new data source.
 The apps and flows don't require modification and will start using the new data source.

 - Supported by SolutionPackager and DevOps tools enable continuous integration and continuous delivery (CI/CD).

 - The environment variables can be unpacked and stored in source control.
-You may also store different environment variables values files for the separate configuration needed in different environments.
+You might also store different environment variables values files for the separate configuration needed in different environments.
 Solution Packager can then accept the file corresponding to the environment the solution will be imported to.

 How do they work?

 Environment variables can be created and modified within the modern solution interface, automatically created when connecting to certain data sources in canvas apps, or by using code.
 They can also be imported to an environment via solutions.
-Once environment variables are present in an environment, they can be used as inputs when authoring canvas apps, Power Automate flows, when developing plug-ins, as well as many other places such as adding a Power BI dashboard to a model-driven app.
+Once environment variables are present in an environment, they can be used as inputs when authoring canvas apps, Power Automate flows, when developing plug-ins, and many other places such as adding a Power BI dashboard to a model-driven app.
 When these types of objects use environment variables, the values are then derived from the environment variables, and can be changed when solutions are imported to other environments.

 Create an environment variable in a solution